imancheema/HealthHub/README.md

-# HealthHub : Medical Clinic Database Management System
+# HealthHub: Medical Clinic Database Management System

 ## Overview
 HealthHub is a comprehensive relational database system designed to manage the operations of a medical clinic.
 This system is designed to improve efficiency and communication within a clinic by providing a centralized platform for handling information.